sammikinsrox/xCobraRLMC-PlayerGuide/index.md

 ## **How do I become a Full <span style="color:#0066ff">[Member]</span>**?

 > - Play on the Minecraft server, talk in the Discord server; and get to know the community.
-Becoming a full member doesn't take terrible long.
+Becoming a full member doesn't take very long.

 [( ↥ Back to top ↥ )](#faq-and-navigation)